quidphp/project/README.md

 # project
-For creating a new project using Quid 5
+For creating a new project using QuidPHP